joe-vanleeuwen/theironyard.github.io/source/education/labs/build-a-website/index.markdown

 <a id="schedule"></a>
 ### 2013 Schedule

+Registration is open for the following sessions:

 <a href="https://tito.io/the-iron-yard/greenville-labs-build-a-website-september-2013" class="button"> September 10th - October 15th</a>

 <a href="https://tito.io/the-iron-yard/greenville-labs-build-a-website-november-2013" class="button"> November 5th - December 10th</a>

+### 2014 Schedule

+We've already scheduled sessions for the spring semester, but haven't opened registration yet.
+Sign up for the waitlist, and you'll be the first to know when signups go live.

+* <a href="http://eepurl.com/EwCkb"> Join the Jan.
+1 - Feb.
+11 waitlist</a>
+* <a href="http://eepurl.com/EwDZ5"> Join the Mar.
+4 - Apr.
+8 waitlist</a>
+* <a href="http://eepurl.com/EwD0r"> Join the Apr.
+22 - May 27 waitlist</a>

 ---
 <a id="faq"></a>